Chapter 1 : Lucy in the Sky with Diamonds

 “I think we established that a year ago – three times, mind you –“

-She meets his eyes across the couch, slightly annoyed, then again slightly amused which is the combination she often finds herself in whenever Lorcan Scamander is around.
+She meets his eyes across the couch, slightly annoyed, then again slightly amused which is a combination she often finds herself in whenever Lorcan Scamander is around.
 His eyes are dancing with mirth, trying without success to stop a smile from spreading across his face.

 Their friendship has blossomed in the past year, so much that he is now one of the only people she feels close to anymore.
 Moving into a new apartment (again) in the middle of a big city is something she has always feared, but with him by her side with his stupid Irish drawl and pervy jokes, it suddenly doesn’t feel nearly as lonely.